akka/alpakka-kafka/README.md

 ```

 #### Handling errors
-When consumer fails to load more elements from Kafka, an exception will be thrown, where
-the default behavior is actor restart, which closes Kafka resources and requires supervision to set up a new stream.
-This will also call `onError()` on all the subscribers that receive messages from our consumer.
+When a consumer or a producer fail to read/write from Kafka, the error is unrecoverable and it requires that
+the connection get terminated.
+This will be performed automatically and the KafkaActorSubscriber / KafkaActorPublisher
+which failed will be stopped.
+You can use DeathWatch to detect such failures in order to restart your stream.
-Similarly when a producer fails to put message in Kafka - it will close the connection and signal the exception
+Additionally, when a producer fails, it will signal `onError()` to its inputs in order to stop the rest of stream
-further up the supervision path.
-You can create the consumer/producer actor as a child of another actor and react to errors using supervision strategy.
+graph elements.

-Example of custom error handling for a Kafka Sink:
+Example of monitoring routine:
 ```Scala
 import akka.actor.{Actor, ActorRef, ActorSystem, Props}
 import akka.stream.ActorMaterializer